neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 ## Setting up the Neon Local Workspace Environment

-Currently, the most flexible way is to use the set of independent docker containers sharing the common external network.
+Currently, the most flexible way to setup the environment is to use the set of independent docker containers sharing the common external network.
 To create the network called **`local`** that will be used over the docker containers, just input the following command:

 ```bash
 docker network create local
 ```

-If you want to bind some ports from the service to the host machine to be able to connect them and work with a service independently, just extend a `docker-compose.yml` configurations with the `ports` instruction.
+If you want to bind some ports from the service to the host machine to be able to connect them and work with a service independently, just extend a `docker-compose.yml` configuration with the `ports` instruction.
 For example, you can bind the Solana (8899, 8900)- or Proxy (9090)-related ports to the host machine this way.

 After establishing the local network, it's time to start the following containers: